 There are so many fantastic options as to what you can see in this gorgeous high desert city.
 How much you can fit in will depend on your travel style and how much time you spend at each location.

-If you decide to extend your stay and spend two days in Albuquerque, we totally understand why!
+So if you decide to extend your stay and spend two days in Albuquerque, we totally understand why!

 Old Town Plaza

 We recommend starting your day with a traditional New Mexican breakfast at Barelas Coffee House.
 It’s an Albuquerque institution.
 Then begin your sightseeing in Old Town.
 You’ll find a convenient parking lot just one block south of Old Town Plaza.

 Old Town Plaza has been the center of the city since its earliest days, and nowhere is Albuquerque’s Spanish-Pueblo heritage more obvious than on this square.
 You’ll immediately notice the adobe bell towers and walls of San Felipe de Neri.
 This Catholic church is one of the oldest in New Mexico, dating from Spanish Colonial times.

 In the center of the square, a monument commemorates the birthplace of the city.
 It’s a beautiful sight during the Christmas season, when luminarias and the city’s official Christmas tree light up the Plaza.
 And during the summer, the square is full of musicians and dancers.

 Flat-roofed buildings and flowery archways surround the rest of the square, while Pueblo and Navajo vendors spread blankets on the sidewalks, displaying their handmade silver and turquoise jewelry for sale.